eForms Logo

 Wisconsin Transfer on Death Deed

 A Wisconsin transfer on death deed allows an owner of real property to designate one or more beneficiaries to receive their interest upon their death.
-Also known as “pay on death” (“POD”) or “TOD” for short, this document allows the transferor and beneficiary to skip the lengthy probate process.
-After the TOD is recorded, it can be revoked or overwritten by the transferor at any time before their death.
+Also known as "pay on death" or "TOD," this document allows the transferor and beneficiary to skip the lengthy probate process.

 Requirements